FHA: The Ultimate Guide to Federal Housing Administration Loans

 Condominiums are the final property type discussed here.
 You can qualify to purchase one through the FHA, but it’s not as easy as finding a unit for sale and deciding to purchase it.

 As you’re probably aware, many condos are governed by homeowners associations (HOAs).
 HOAs often collect fees to provide community amenities and establish standards for the appearance and condition of homes.
 In order to use an FHA loan on a condo, the HOA needs to have been approved by the FHA, which can take weeks.
-Similarly to stick-built homes, purchasing a condo with an FHA loan means making sure everything meets FHA standards of safety, security, and soundness.
+Similar to stick-built homes, purchasing a condo with an FHA loan means making sure everything meets FHA standards of safety, security, and soundness.
 It’s up to the HOA to agree to fix any issues in the condo that do not meet FHA requirements.
 If the HOA refuses to do so, it’s unlikely you’ll be able to purchase the condo with FHA financing.

 Reserves & Gifts

 Now that you’re versed on the types of property you can purchase with an FHA loan, it’s time to dive into your finances.
-An area that the FHA has less rules around than conventional home loans is reserves.
+An area that the FHA has fewer rules around than conventional home loans is reserves.
 Reserves are the amount of money that will be left in your financial accounts after buying the home.
 Lenders want to see money leftover because that says to them you’ll be able to start making payments on the home and that all your cash wasn’t used up buying the property.

 Let’s say a loan program requires you to have two months of reserves in your account after purchase.
 If your mortgage payment comes out to $1,000, then you’ll need $2,000 on hand to make the payments and another $2,000 on hand in case something goes wrong and you need to cover an unexpected expense.